Notes on Confinement on $\mathbf{R^3 \times S^1}$: From Yang-Mills, super-Yang-Mills, and QCD(adj) to QCD(F): Introduction.

 Before we continue, we note that the idea of the ``femto-universe,'' where Yang-Mills theory is considered in a small volume, was first put forward by Bjorken long ago \cite{Bjorken:1979hv}.\footnote{Incidentally, Bjorken is also the one rumoured to have coined the phrase ``voodoo QCD,'' presumably to characterize approaches to nonperturbative physics whose validity is not a priori clear and is hard to justify (except for agreement with a set of data, often judiciously chosen).
 Jokes aside, while modelling the nonperturbative dynamics has its raison d'\^ etre, our emphasis here is on studying gauge theories from first principles and without uncontrolled approximations, hence we stay far from such approaches. } He envisaged, however, taking all three directions of space smaller than the confinement scale, of order $\sim 1$ Fermi, hence the name.
 Significant effort has gone into studying the physics of Yang-Mills theories on small spatial three-tori since \cite{Luscher:1982ma}, see the review \cite{vanBaal:2000zc}.
 It turns out that formulating the perturbative and semiclassical expansion on a small $T^3$ is quite complex and difficult to handle.
 In addition there is a center-symmetry breaking phase transition separating the small-$T^3$ theory from the infinite volume one.
-However, it also turns out that taking two of the dimensions of the $T^3$ be infinite, thus considering the limit $R^1 \times T^3 \rightarrow R^{1,2} \times S^1$, brings, in a large class of theories, great advantages with respect to calculability, at least to leading order in the semiclassical expansion.\footnote{Due to important insight from the 1990's, see \cite{Lee:1997vp,Kraan:1998pm} and Section \ref{sec:from3to3x1}.} A center-symmetry breaking phase transition upon compactification can also be avoided.
+However, it also turns out that taking two of the dimensions of the $T^3$ be infinite, thus considering the limit $R^1 \times T^3 \rightarrow R^{1,2} \times S^1$, brings, in a large class of theories, great advantages with respect to calculability, at least to leading order in the semiclassical expansion.\footnote{Due to important insight from the mid to late 1990's, see \cite{Lee:1997vp,Kraan:1998pm} and Section \ref{sec:from3to3x1}.} A center-symmetry breaking phase transition upon compactification can also be avoided.\footnote{ {A remark regarding earlier developments not mentioned in the published version of this review is due.
+It was shown in the early 1990s that imposing 't Hooft twisted boundary conditions ensures a smooth transition between small and large $\T^3$ in an $\R \times \T^3$ compactification.
+In addition, at small-$\T^3$, the theory is semiclassical and an area law for Wilson loops can be shown as being due to fractional instantons: while an explicit analytic form for these $\R \times \T^3$ solutions is not known, it was shown in \cite{RTN:1993ilw}, by a combination of numerical and analytic studies, that a dilute gas of such objects disorders Wilson loops (wrapped around circles in $\T^3$ and separated along $\R$) and leads to an area law.
+Furthermore, continuity of the string tensions to the infinite volume limit was demonstrated in \cite{Gonzalez-Arroyo:1995ynx}.
+A recent review of these developments, including also references to more recent work on the subject, is in \cite{Gonzalez-Arroyo:2023kqv}.
+I thank Antonio Gonz\' alez-Arroyo for discussions on this point.}}

 It was first realized by \" Unsal \cite{Unsal:2007jx,Unsal:2007vu} that the nonperturbative physics of these theories at $L \Lambda \ll \pi$ can be studied in a weak-coupling semiclassical expansion.
 One can show that a nonperturbative mass gap for the gauge fluctuations is generated, a confining string can be seen to form when charged probes are inserted in the vacuum, and, in the theories with chiral symmetries, one can study their realization in the ground state and show their spontaneous breakdown.
 In addition, a center-symmetry breaking phase transition, typically expected after compactification, can be avoided and one can argue for a smooth connection to the $R^4$ theory of ultimate interest.